HLS Ingest: What It Is and How It’s Compatible with Streaming Software [2024 Update]

 HLS Ingest on Dacast

-Although Dacast does not offer an encoding software of its own, OBS Studio has a custom version of the software designed for Dacast users that work seamlessly with our live streaming platform.
+Although Dacast does not offer encoding software of its own, OBS Studio has a custom version of the software designed for Dacast users that works seamlessly with our live-streaming platform.

 This HLS encoder is unique among streaming platforms on the market today because it is free, whereas most other software encoders are paid tools.
 Additionally, the open-source nature of OBS Studio gives it a wide range of functionality.